Fine-Grained Reward Optimization for Machine Translation using Error Severity Mappings: Approach

 Here, $R(x, \hat{y}_{<t+1}, y)$ is the reward for token \( \hat{y}_t \), reflecting its contribution to the overall sequence.
 Similarly, we extend the sentence-level PPO objective (Equation~\ref{eq:ppo}) to token-level by modifying the loss function to compute the policy ratio and advantage for each token independently.
 The token-level PPO objective is defined as:

 The policy ratio captures the change in policy for each token \( \hat{y}_t \) relative to the previous policy.
-The token-level advantage \( A_t(x, \hat{y}_{<t}) \) measures the improvement in performance over a baseline for each token and is used to scale updates based on expected reward improvements, as described in \citet{schulman2018highdimensionalcontinuouscontrolusing, PPO}.
+The token-level advantage is estimated using Generalized Advantage Estimation (GAE) \citep{schulman2018highdimensionalcontinuouscontrolusing}, which balances bias and variance by mixing temporal-difference (TD) errors across multiple steps.
+The advantage at time step \( t \) is computed as:

+where \( \delta_t = R(x, \hat{y}_{<t+1},y) + V(x, \hat{y}_{<t+1}) - V(x, \hat{y}_{<t}) \) is the temporal-difference (TD) error, \( \lambda \in [0, 1] \) is the GAE parameter, \( r_t \) is the reward at time step \( t \), and \( V(x, \hat{y}_{<t}) \) is a learned value function that estimates the expected return from the state defined by the input \( x \) and the generated prefix \( \hat{y}_{<t} \).
+As explained earlier, we consider \( \gamma = 1.0 \) for our use case, and therefore omit the discount factor for notational simplicity.
 To ensure stable training, we apply clipping to limit the extent of policy updates, preventing large, unstable shifts.
 This approach allows for more granular control over the model’s learning, ensuring that each token is generated in a way that maximizes task-specific objectives while maintaining stability in the policy updates.
 Clipping also helps mitigate length bias by preventing longer sequences from accumulating disproportionately high rewards.